Eastern State Penitentiary

 There are ghosts, of course—the disgruntled spirits of hardened criminals who were lost to madness, suicide, torture, and disease over the prison’s 142-year reign.
 Eastern State Penitentiary has been called one of the most haunted places in America, with reports of shadowy figures in Cellblock 6, cackling voices in Cellblock 12, a ghostly guard that patrols the dilapidated hallways, and even alleged appearances from Al Capone, who was, at one point, locked away here for eight months.

 Visitors can take in the sinister history on a daytime tour… or test their mettle at night.
-Now through November 12, these eerie halls host one of creepiest, demented, most disturbing—but also fun!—Halloween festivals out there.
-With five haunted attractions, chilling cocktails, shuddersome storytelling, and plenty of spooky spectacles (a skeleton dance crew, anyone?), Halloween Nights at Eastern State Penitentiary lets you explore these famous grounds—in the dark and with disquieting detail.
+Now through November 11, these eerie halls host one of creepiest, demented, most disturbing—but also fun!—Halloween festivals out there.
+With five haunted attractions, chilling cocktails, shuddersome storytelling, and plenty of eerie spectacles, Halloween Nights at Eastern State Penitentiary lets you explore these famous grounds—in the dark, and with disquieting detail.

 There's still time to change your mind... | Photo courtesy of Eastern State Penitentiary Historic Site

-And it’s not all ghouls and ghosts.
-A goal of Eastern State Prison is to foster dialogue and deepen the national conversation around criminal justice, shining a light particularly on the woeful state of mass incarceration in the US (not least of all in Philadelphia, which has one of the highest incarceration rates in the country).
-To that end, the institution’s award-winning Prisons Today: Questions in the Age of Mass Incarceration stays open during the festival, as does the Big Graph, which charts skyrocketing incarceration rates in the US by race, highlighting its outsized pacing in comparison to the rest of the world.
+But it’s not all ghouls and ghosts.
+A major goal of Eastern State Prison is to foster dialogue and deepen the national conversation around criminal justice, shining a light particularly on the woeful state of mass incarceration in the US (not least of all in Philadelphia, which has one of the highest incarceration rates in the country).
+To that end, the institution’s award-winning Prisons Today: Questions in the Age of Mass Incarceration exhibit stays open during the festival, as does the Big Graph, which charts skyrocketing incarceration rates in the US by race, highlighting the country's outsized pacing in comparison to the rest of the world.

 Elsewhere, the Monkey & the Elephant coffee shop employs former foster youth and the brews pair nicely with the French toast bites from Lokal Artisan Foods, a Black- and women-owned business that hires young people from underserved communities and pays them at least 35% above minimum wage.